 Also, you really need to have regular periods to know when your period is a week late!

 So the main factor you need to think about when considering if your period is a week late is:

 Do You Know When You Last Ovulated?

 If you are monitoring your cycles because you are trying to get pregnant, then you may well know the answer to this question—but if you are not necessarily trying to get pregnant or just not trying and not preventing, then you may well not be aware of when you ovulated.

-If you do not know when you ovulated, then you can calculate your estimated ovulation date using your period—although it may not be that accurate!
+If you do not know when you ovulated, then you can calculate your estimated ovulation date using your period—although it may not be totally accurate!
 If you have regular-length cycles, then it is reasonably common to ovulate 14 days before the first day of your period, so you could take that as a rough guess.
 This may only cover 2/3 of the population though, so may not be that accurate.

 So if you think that your period is due on the 20th of the month, then the most common time of ovulation would be around the 6th of the month.